Balena base images

 How the Image Naming Scheme Works

-balenalib base images to choose from it can be overwhelming to decide which image and tag is correct for your project.
-To pick the correct image, it helps to understand the how the images are named as that indicates what is installed in the image.
-In general the naming scheme for the
+balenalib base images to choose from, it can be overwhelming to decide which image and tag are correct for your project.
+To pick the correct image, it helps to understand how the images are named as that indicates what is installed in the image.
+In general, the naming scheme for the

 balenalib image set follows the pattern below:

 <hw>is either architecture or device type and is mandatory.
-If using Dockerfile.templates you can replace this with
+If you are using

-<lang_stack>is the programming language pack, currently we support Node.js, Python, OpenJDK and Go.
-This field is optional and if left out, no language pack will be installed, so you will just have the distribution.
+<lang_stack>is the programming language pack, currently we support Node.js, Python, OpenJDK, .Net, and Go.
+This field is optional, and if left out, no language pack will be installed, so you will just have the distribution and you can later install and use any language in your image/container.

-stretch.
-For each combination of distro and stack we have two variants called
+- For each combination of distro and stack, we have two variants called

 build.
 The build variant is much heavier as it has a number of tools preinstalled to help with building source code.
 You can see an example of the tools that are included in the Debian Stretch variant here.
 The